Ad Valorem* - Ad Valorem is a Latin term meaning "according to value." An ad valorem tax is a tax based on the value of property.

 BSF: Base Semi Finished - Living area of a building which can either be an addition or a conversion of an existing component; close to the same structural integrity and quality of the Base.
 The most common differences between BAS and BSF is often roof framing, roof cover, and exterior wall construction indicating an area of lesser quality.

-C - Contract for deed.
+C - Indicates a Contract for deed.

 Cadastral Map - A map listing the value, extent, and ownership of land in a given district for the purposes of taxation.